maloan/grsofun-fork/README.md

   ),                      #   the temporal resolution to which global output is to be aggregated.

   ### intermediate model output
-  # dir_drivers = here::here("input/out_tidy/"),             # path where rsofun drivers are to be written
-  dir_out_drivers = "/data_2/scratch/fbernhard/grsofun-input-drivers/",  # If a path is provided rsofun driver object is to be saved.
+  save_drivers = TRUE,   # whether rsofun driver object is to be saved.
+Uses additional disk space but substantially speeds up grsofun_run(). dir_out_drivers = "/data_2/scratch/fbernhard/grsofun-input-drivers/",  # If a path is provided rsofun driver object is to be saved.
 Uses additional disk space but substantially speeds up grsofun_run().
-If dir_drivers is 'NA' driver object are not stored. overwrite_intermediate = FALSE,      # whether files with tidy forcing data and drivers are to be overwritten.
+If dir_out_drivers is 'NA' driver object are not stored. overwrite_intermediate = FALSE,      # whether files with tidy forcing data and drivers are to be overwritten.
 If false, reads files if available instead of re-creating them.

   ### tidy model input config: